ODEP - Office of Disability Employment Policy

 - Identify activities that demonstrate, evaluate or replicate model disability employment strategies for SHRM state, regional, and local chapters.

-- Collaborate to identify disability employment issues of concern to employers to which the Alliance might direct particular attention and resources (e.g., the Job Accommodation Network (JAN), the Employer Assistance and Resource Network (EARN), etc.).
+- Collaborate to identify disability employment issues of concern to employers to which the Alliance might direct particular attention and resources (e.g., the Job Accommodation Network (JAN), the Employer Assistance and Resource Network on Disability Inclusion (EARN), etc.).
 As appropriate, this could include research, conducted independently by SHRM, which furthers the goals set forth in this agreement.

 ODEP and SHRM will work together to achieve the following national dialogue goals: